ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 The variant modeler allows users to manually create a variant with sequential and parallel patterns.

-How to create a new variant:
+How to model a new variant:

-1. Select the insertion strategy in the toolbar;
+1. Select the insertion strategy in the toolbar
-2. Select a chevron (could be both single activity or an activity group);
+2. Select a chevron (could be both single activity or an activity group)
-3. Click the activity button;
+3. Click the activity button
-4. Click `add new variant to log` button to add the user created variant to the variant list.
+4. Click `add new variant to log` button to add the user created variant to the variant list

 Other functions in the tool:
-1. Variant modeler allows the variant be displayed in 4 variant types: full, prefix, infix, and postfix.
+1. Variant modeler allows the variant be displayed in 4 variant types: <em>full</em>, prefix, infix, and postfix.
 2. View focus functions are also provided:
-    - focus selected: move the selected activity/group to the view center.
+    - <em>focus selected:</em> move the selected activity/group to the view center.
-    - move the variant center to the view center.
+    - <em>move to the start of the variant: </em>move the variant center to the view center.

 ## Variant Frequent Pattern Mining